PWRcoin/PWRcoin/doc/build-openbsd.md

 ======================
 (updated for OpenBSD 6.7)

-This guide describes how to build bitcoind, bitcoin-qt, and command-line utilities on OpenBSD.
+This guide describes how to build bitcoind, pwrcoin-qt, and command-line utilities on OpenBSD.

 Preparation
 -------------